AgnosPCB/documentation/docs/Screen-layout.md

 ![Mosaic menu](assets/mosaic2.png){width=600px}

 The reference mosaic is used to store REFERENCES as files to quickly find and load any fo them.
 The mosaic menu automatically appears after taking a REFERENCE by using the software with the [take REFERENCE photo button](#take-reference-photo) or by loading it with [as a file](#load-reference-as-file).
-A stored REFERENCE stored in the mosaic can be quickly loaded by pressing a **F button** (F1-F10).
+A REFERENCE stored in the mosaic can be quickly loaded by pressing a **F button** (F1-F10).

 ### **LOAD REFERENCE as file**